Updated on 2025-11-07 GMT+08:00

 Advantages

-• Native HBase APIs: CloudTable HBase is designed to be compatible with native HBase APIs, ensuring high availability of the architecture through the separation of computing and storage for enhanced reliability, along with in-depth kernel optimization.
+• Native HBase APIs: CloudTable HBase is designed to be compatible with native HBase APIs, ensuring high availability of the architecture through the separation of compute and storage for enhanced reliability, along with in-depth kernel optimization.

 • Ease of use: Secondary indexes are supported to meet non-primary key query requirements.